Skip to main content

 Also known as a fake whip.

-Right-side inside pass turn #
+Right-side inside turn #

 Also known as a right-side pass.